Health Information Management and Systems

-Students in the health and information management program can live in the Future Health Professionals Learning Community, join the School of Health and Rehabilitation Sciences Student Council or become members of the Health Information Management Student Association.
-Students may also be nominated by faculty to participate in the School of Health and Rehabiliation Sciences Ambassadors program.
+Students in the health and information management program can live in the Future Health Professionals Learning Community or become members of the Health Information Management Student Association.
+Students may also apply to participate in the School of Health and Rehabilitation Sciences Ambassadors program.

-Various organizations also offer student membership opportunities, including AHIMA (American Health Information Management Association), OHIMA (Ohio Health Information Management Association), and the Central and Southern Ohio Healthcare Information Management Systems Society.
+Various organizations also offer student membership opportunities, including the American Health Information Management Association, the Ohio Health Information Management Association, and the Central and Southern Ohio Healthcare Information Management Systems Society.

-As a member of the management team, the registered health information administrator works with other health care professionals — physicians, nurses, allied health professionals, administrators, researchers, information systems specialists, educators, lawyers and others— and may work in a wide variety of settings, including hospitals, out-patient centers, long-term care facilities, consulting firms, government agencies, law firms and insurance companies, medical device/pharmaceutical/electronic health records companies or sales, and data analytics firms.
+As a member of the management team, the registered health information administrator works with other health care professionals — physicians, nurses, administrators — and may work in a wide variety of settings, including hospitals, long-term care facilities, consulting firms and many others.

 A registered health information administrator may manage others, but he or she may also work in specialty areas such as information systems, quality improvement, cancer registry, corporate compliance, vendor companies and consulting firms.
 In addition, a registered health information administrator may be responsible for the privacy and confidentiality of patient information.

-Average starting salaries for graduates with a bachelor’s degree in health information management and systems (HIMS) range from $40,000 to $65,000.
+Average starting salaries for graduates with a bachelor’s degree in health information management and systems range from $40,000 to $60,000.
 Depending on the student's expertise and area of employment, earnings could be substantially higher with advancement.

 School of Health and Rehabilitation Sciences

 Columbus, OH 43210